 While Kennedy dramatically increased US forces in Europe, he also urged negotiation on the German question and pointedly stressed in a television broadcast on 25 July 1961 that the US was essentially interested in defending free access to West Berlin from the FRG, rather than maintaining the existing status of Berlin as a whole.
 He was, in fact, indicating that the US and NATO would fight to preserve the freedom of West Berlin, but would not intervene to stop the GDR from closing the frontier between East and West Berlin.

+Why did Khrushchev agree to the construction of the Berlin Wall in August 1961?
 According to Source P, why was the US determined to keep troops in West Berlin?